nguyensjsu/su18-202-py/Project Journal/Weekly Scrum Report/Week_2_Scrum Report.md

 -  Check whether the balance is sufficient to make transaction
 - Check whether order is valid to make a transaction
 - Worked on deploying the microservice to a load balanced EC2 Cluster
+- We focussed on the XP core value as Feedback as it helped us to merge the code into a single code base and make changes to the code to accomplish the flow .

 ### Blockers
 - We faced challenges while migrating to global db and deploying  it to clusters.